SSaquif/linux-cli-notes/readme.md

 Every linux user has a primary group, and 0 or more secondary groups

+By default every user is placed into a group whose name is same as the user name.
+It is also the default primary group for the user.
+This is done for file permission purposes mainly

 First group listed is the primary group.

 Can use `usermod` to update user groups